Bear’s Garlic: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Bear’s Garlic can reach a height of 50 cm and has long, flat, bright green leaves that resemble lily-of-the-valley.
 The plant blooms in the spring with tiny, white, star-shaped flowers, which are followed by bulbils that develop inside the flower head.
 These edible bulbils carry garlic flavor.

 Bear’s Garlic is a common herb used in cooking as a flavoring because of its pungent, garlic-like aroma.
 In traditional medicine, mainly in Europe and Asia, it is also employed for its therapeutic qualities.
-The plant is renowned for having a high concentration of bioactive substances, including phenolic acids, flavonoids, and organosulfur compounds, which support its range of health advantages.
+The plant is renowned for having a concentration of bioactive substances, including phenolic acids, flavonoids, and organosulfur compounds, which support its range of health advantages.

 Health Benefits of Bear’s Garlic